The pandemic continues to cause unprecedented disruption across industries worldwide.

 The report has also analysed the competitive landscape of the market with some of the key players being Alienware, Logitech, Razer, Mad Catz, Turtle Beach, Corsair, Cooler Master, Sennheiser, HyperX, SteelSeries, Anker, Roccat, Reddragon, Das, Gamdias, Sades, etc.

-The global gaming peripherals market was worth US$ 3.64 Billion in 2020.
+The global gaming peripheral market was valued at US$ 3.64 Billion in 2020.